ayushnandi/Low-Level-Design/README.md

 ```

 This diagram and example illustrate how the Factory Pattern can be used to create different types of notifications.
 The `NotificationFactory` class encapsulates the creation logic, and the client (`FactoryPatternDemo`) uses the factory to get the required notification objects without knowing the concrete classes involved.

+If you enjoyed this read, do follow me on [LinkedIn](https://www.linkedin.com/in/ayush-nandi-583231230/).